 No Data and Canceled Combined

-It is possible to get a combination of NO_DATA and CANCELLED responses from the API.
-The Daily Inventory Report below, highlights both use cases, NO_DATA and CANCELED:
+Getting a combination of NO_DATA and CANCELLED responses from the API is possible.
+The Daily Inventory Report below highlights both use cases, NO_DATA and CANCELED:

 Here is a combination of No Data and Cancelled with no success outputs: